 Volume 2, Chapter 16 discusses staffing requirements for GFD necessary to cope with population increases associated with this alternative.
 It is anticipated that short- and mid-term GFD staffing requirements would increase over current requirements as a result of increased population.
 During the peak construction year (2014) the GFD would require 59 (31% increase) additional firefighters to maintain the current service ratio; the number of additional firefighters drops to 11 (6% increase) after construction activities are completed.
+The GFD would hire these additional personnel in order to maintain current service ratios.
 Without increases in fire protection services (i.e., more firemen, trucks and stations) to compensate for population increases, it is anticipated that response times to incidents would increase.
 As a result, increases in property damage and injuries/deaths could be expected.

-The DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.
-It is anticipated that GFD would not be able to increase staffing to meet current service ratios unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct these deficiencies.
-Because adequate increases in GFD personnel needed to maintain existing service conditions are not likely, significant impacts to fire services are anticipated.
+Because corresponding increases in GFD personnel are anticipated to occur to maintain existing service conditions, no impact to fire service are anticipated.